-The Mediation and Security Council shall take decisions on issues of peace and security in the sub-region on behalf of the Authority.
-It shall also implement all the provisions of this Protocol.
-Pursuant to the provisions of article 7 of this Protocol and paragraph 1 above, the Mediation and Security Council shall:

-- . (a) decide on all matters relating to peace and security; - . (b) decide and implement all policies for conflict prevention, management and resolution, peacekeeping and security; - . (c) authorise all forms of intervention and decide particularly on the deployment of political and military missions; - . (d) approve mandates and terms of reference for such missions; - . (e) review the mandates and terms of reference periodically, on the basis of evolving situations; - . (f) on the recommendation of the Executive Secretary, appoint the Special Representative of the Executive Secretary and the Force Commander.
+- 1. The Mediation and Security Council shall take decisions on issues of peace and security in the sub-region on behalf of the Authority.
+It shall also implement all the provisions of this Protocol. - 2.
+Pursuant to the provisions of Article 7 of this Protocol and Paragraph 1 above, the Mediation and Security Council shall: - (a) decide on all matters relating to peace and security; - (b) decide and implement all policies for conflict prevention, management and resolution, peace-keeping and security; - (c) authorise all forms of intervention and decide particularly on the deployment of political and military missions; - (d) approve mandates and terms of reference for such missions; - (e) review the mandates and terms of reference periodically, on the basis of evolving situations; - (f) on the recommendation of the Executive Secretary, appoint the Special Representative of the Executive Secretary and the Force Commander.

-Article 11: Meetings of the Mediation and Security Council
+Meetings of the Mediation and Security Council

-Deliberations of the Mediation and Security Council shall be held at three (3) levels: Heads of State and Government, Ministerial and Ambassadorial levels.
+- 1. Deliberations of the Mediation and Security Council shall be held at three (3) levels: Heads of State and Government, Ministerial and Ambassadorial levels. - 2.
 All meetings of the Mediation and Security Council shall be presided over by the Member State elected as the current Chairman of the Authority.

-Article 12: Meeting at the Level of Heads of State and Government
+Meeting at the Level of Heads of State and Government

-The Heads of State and Government of the Mediation and Security Council shall meet at least twice a year in ordinary sessions.
-Extraordinary Sessions may be convened by the Chairman when the need arises or at the request of a simple majority of the Members of the Council.
-The Heads of State and Government of the Mediation and Security Council shall take final decisions on all issues under their authority and competence, including field missions and approve the terms of reference, for such missions.
+- 1. The Heads of State and Government of the Mediation and Security Council shall meet at least twice a year in ordinary sessions.
+Extraordinary sessions may be convened by the Chairman when the need arises or at the request of a simple majority of the Members of the Council. - 2.

-Article 13: Meeting at the Ministerial Level

-The Ministers of Foreign Affairs, Defence, Internal Affairs and Security of the Mediation Security Council shall meet at least once every three (3) months to review the general political and security situation in the sub-region.
-They may also meet when the need arises.
 The recommendations emanating from the Ministerial meetings shall be submitted to the member Heads of State and Government of the Mediation and Security Council.

+Meeting at the Ministerial Level

+- 1. The Ministers of Foreign Affairs, Defence, Internal Affairs and Security of the Mediation Security Council shall meet at least once every three (3) months to review the general political and security situation in the sub-region.
+They may also meet when the need arises. - 2.
+The recommendations emanating from the Ministerial meetings shall be submitted to the member Heads of State and Government of the Mediation and Security Council.

-Article 14: Meeting at the Ambassadorial Level
+Meeting at the Ambassadorial Level

-ECOWAS Member States shall accredit Ambassadors as permanent representatives to the ECOWAS Executive Secretariat.
-These Ambassadors may also be those accredited to the Federal Republic of Nigeria.
-The Ambassadors of Member States of the Mediation and Security Council shall meet once a month to review issues relating to subregional peace and security.
+- 1 ECOWAS Member States shall accredit Ambassadors as permanent representatives to the ECOWAS Executives Secretariat.
+These Ambassadors may also be those accredited to the Federal Republic of Nigeria. - 2 The Ambassadors of Member States of the Mediation and Security Council shall meet once a month to review issues relating to sub-regional peace and security.
 They may also meet when the need arises.

-All reports and recommendations of meetings of the Ambassadors shall be forwarded by the Executive Secretary to all Member States of the Mediation and Security Council and to the Member States concerned.
+3 All reports and recommendations of meetings of the Ambassadors shall be forwarded by the Executive Secretary to all Member States of the Mediation and Security Council and to the Member States concerned.
 The Reports shall also be submitted for consideration by the meeting of Ministers of the Mediation and Security Council.

-Article 15: Role and Functions of the Executive Secretary
+Role and Functions of the Executive Secretary